tum-pbs/pbdl-book/diffphys-examples.md

 situations where it's crucial to bring the numerical solver into the deep learning loop.

-Next, we'll show a tough inverse problem, namely the long-term control of a fluid simulation, following Holl et al.  {cite}`holl2019pdecontrol`.
+Next, we'll show how to let NNs solve tough inverse problems, namely the long-term control of a fluid simulation, following Holl et al.  {cite}`holl2019pdecontrol`.
 This task requires long term planning, and hence needs two networks, one to _predict_ the evolution,